Skip to content

 .kdf("HKDF-SHA256");

-System.out.println(" Rotating to hybrid key (X25519+ML-KEM-768)...");
+System.out.println(" Rotating material to hybrid (X25519+ML-KEM-768), same kid...");

 System.out.println(" Note: RSA supports sign/verify, COMPOSITE_KEM_COMBINE does not");